-You’ll know you’ve done enough studying for the SAT when your score report comes back and you’ve reached or exceeded the score you were aiming for.
-Pat yourself on the back, and put those Tae-Kwondo lessons and Model UN trips back on the calendar!
+You’ll know you’ve studied enough for the SAT when your score report comes back and you’ve reached or exceeded your target score.
+Pat yourself on the back, and put those sports and extracurricular activities back on the calendar.

-What score should you set as your goal?
-This differs from student to student.
-Your target score might be the score you need to be competitive at a particular college or university you’re applying to, or it might be the score requirement for a scholarship you’re applying for.
-Or perhaps you’re looking to balance a less-than-stellar GPA, and so you’re aiming for the highest score possible.
+The right target score differs from student to student.
+Your target score might be one that you need to be competitive at a particular college or university you’re applying to, or it might be the score requirement for a scholarship you’re applying for.
+Or, perhaps you’re looking to balance a less-than-stellar GPA, and so you’re aiming for the highest test score possible.

 Know Your Limits—There Is Such A Thing As Too Much Studying

 Don’t work yourself to the bone, if your score has stopped improving after lots of committed studying.

 Know when to call it when you’ve worked incredibly hard, devoted countless hours to studying, and seen your score plateau, even if it’s a number lower than you had hoped.
 Not everyone can score 1600, after all, and it’s quite possible that you’ve done the best you can do.